samsonajulor/eazypay_graphqlbe/README.md

 # graphql_be

 - run `npm install` to install the dependencies
+- run `npm start` to start the application.
 - run `npm run start:dev` to start the application in development mode.

 - paste the following commands in the browser at `localhost:3000/graphql`